fleetdm/fleet/handbook/product/README.md

 In order to understand the usage of the Fleet product, we [collect statistics](https://fleetdm.com/docs/using-fleet/usage-statistics) from installations where this functionality is enabled.

-Fleet team members can view these statistics in the Google spreadsheet [Fleet usage](https://docs.google.com/spreadsheets/d/1Mh7Vf4kJL8b5TWlHxcX7mYwaakZMg_ZGNLY3kl1VI-c/edit#gid=0) available in Google Drive.
+Fleeties can view these statistics in the Google spreadsheet [Fleet usage](https://docs.google.com/spreadsheets/d/1Mh7Vf4kJL8b5TWlHxcX7mYwaakZMg_ZGNLY3kl1VI-c/edit#gid=0) available in Google Drive.

-Some of the data is forwarded to a [DataDog board](https://us5.datadoghq.com/dashboard/7pb-63g-xty/usage-statistics?from_ts=1682952132131&to_ts=1685630532131&live=true) and is available to Fleet team members.
+Some of the data is forwarded to a [DataDog board](https://us5.datadoghq.com/dashboard/7pb-63g-xty/usage-statistics?from_ts=1682952132131&to_ts=1685630532131&live=true) and is available to Fleeties.

 ## Rituals